 The popular Ferris wheel has returned to the north side of City Hall right by the Christmas tree.
 For just $5, riders can take a spin and see the Christmas Village and surrounding area from above.
 Immediately next to it is the kiddie train.

-A few steps away in the courtyard, the double-decker carousel returns for the second year.
+A few steps away in the courtyard, the double-decker carousel is popular with market visitors.
 It is surrounded by several different food stands and holiday vendors.
+You may also find musicians or even a radio station doing a live broadcast, as we experienced on our most recent visit.

 Special events

 From beer tastings to bratwurst eating contests, there are special events almost every day.
 Performers and musicians regularly take the stage, there is weekly storytelling time for kids, and there are even pet adoption drives.
+This year, Thursdays feature spirit tastings from Lansdale’s Boardroom Spirits (tickets required).
 Check out the full calendar to see what’s happening.

-The Rothman Orthopedics Ice Rink welcomes visitors of all skill levels.
-It has been one of the most popular Philly ice skating rinks for years, as skaters take to the ice with the towering buildings of Center City above them.
+Amidst the activity of the Christmas Village, you’ll also find the Rothman Orthopedics Ice Rink that has become a staple of the holiday season.
+It’s appropriate for visitors of all skills levels, and there are often kids using supports to help them stay upright on the ice.
 In 90-minute sessions, you can learn how to skate or show off your talents.
 For something with a slower pace, pop into the Rothman Orthopedics Cabin for drinks and snacks.

 How to get here

 The Philadelphia Christmas Village is located across the street from Suburban Station and is about one-half mile from Jefferson Station.
-Additionally, bus lines 16, 17, 27, 4, 402, 42, 44, and 48 stop near LOVE Park.
+Additionally, bus lines 2, 17, 33, 38, 44, 48, 124, and 125 stop near LOVE Park and City Hall.